OWASP/CheatSheetSeries/cheatsheets/XSSFilterEvasionCheatSheet.md

 `\";alert('XSS');//`

-An alternative, if correct JSON or Javascript escaping has been applied to the embedded data but not HTML encoding, is to finish the script block and start your own:
+An alternative, if correct JSON or JavaScript escaping has been applied to the embedded data but not HTML encoding, is to finish the script block and start your own:

 `</script><script>alert('XSS');</script>`